 Some ideas for natural pain relief

-- People who have used black salve report experiencing significant pain accompanied by a pulling-type of sensation that occurs around the area as well.
-You will need an effective form of pain relief during this process.
+People who have used black salve report experiencing pain accompanied by a pulling-type of sensation that occurs around the area as well.
+You should plan on having an effective form of pain relief during this process.
 Here are some ideas that may help with that.

 - Read more ideas for natural pain remedies

 Black salve and bloodroot capsules are available online

 Care must be taken when purchasing black salve products online as some are not effective or are just plain caustic and will not eliminate tumors.
-I have added links to two vendors at the bottom of the page because of positive feedback I have received from people who have used these salves and found them to be effective.
-This websites also offer support to those who use their product.
+I have added inks to the Zenith Herbal website because of positive feedback that I have received from people who have used their products and I have also purchased from them as well.
+Their website offers detailed support along with a link to a Facebook Support Group so you can communicate with others who are using black salve.

 Testimonials of Using Black Salve